michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 $$;
 ```

 Now CAGG definition, making use of the function above.
-The CAGG makes use of counter_agg() function.
+The CAGG makes use of a `counter_agg()` function.
 It comes from timescaledb toolkit.
-And it's dedicated to handle data which values grows being reset from time to time.
-Also mind casting state which originally is a text, into a numeric datatype.
+And it's dedicated to handle data of which values grow indefinitely, being reset sometimes.
+Also notice casting `state` value into numeric data type (HA provides it as a text).
 To not make this cast fail, textual values like `'unavailable', 'unknown'` must be excluded.

 ```sql
 CREATE MATERIALIZED VIEW ltss_energy.cagg_energy_hourly